 A CLOSER LOOK AT DBS SURGERY DBS THERAPY FOR EPILEPSY

 A neurosurgeon will implant the deep brain stimulation (DBS) system in two steps.
 First, he or she will place the thin wires (leads) that will carry electrical signals to precise areas of your brain.
-Second, the surgeon will place the small pacemaker-like device, or neurostimulator, under the skin of your chest.
+Second, the surgeon will surgically place the small pacemaker-like device, or neurostimulator, under the skin in the chest or abdomen.

 Depending on your surgeon's preference these steps can either be done in one day or two days over the course of a couple weeks.